 Ken Avery begins his 14th year as Gardener.

-In the Newsletter (Vol. 20 No.1 Jan 1971) Gardener Ken Avery reported that early winter weather was too mild for the ground to freeze before the snows came and he could not get some of the late fall work done.
+In the Newsletter (Vol. 20 No. 1 Jan 1972) Gardener Ken Avery, writing in late 1971, reported that early winter weather was too mild for the ground to freeze before the snows came and he could not get some of the late fall work done.
 Last year he reported that the spring outside the Garden [The Great Medicine Spring] had dried up and now he adds new information: [dates added]

 “If you remember last year , the spring dried up in midsummer and then started to flow again in mid-November.
 This year it also dried up in midsummer and this fall I kept a faithful vigil to see when it would run again.
 It was not yet running when we left the Garden on December 1.
 At that time, however, I found by pushing a stick into the pipe that the water was less than two inches from the top.
 On December 5, my wife and I stopped at the Park to fill the bird feeders there and found a trickle of water coming from the pipe at the spring.
 By Christmas Day the trickle had increased to a significant little stream.
 It seems obvious that the area's water table has become progressively lower for the last decade or two, but it has remained quite constant for the last year or two so it may have reached, or at least be approaching, its lowest point.”